MichaelTan9999/MichaelTan9999.github.io/_posts/2022-03-17-time-series-notes-4.md

 $$

 1. Notice that the partial autocorrelations of an $\text{MA}(1)$ model are never zero.
 Except the special case of $\theta^2=1$.
 They decay exponentially to zero, rather like the autocorrelation for an $\text{AR}(1)$ series.
-2. The behaviors of PACFs for ARMA processes is quite similar to that for MA processes.
+2. The behaviors of PACF for ARMA processes is quite similar to that for MA processes.

 ## Sample PACF